-Following the submission of a proposal of works (reference: 602749, dated October 2019), RSK Ireland Limited (RSK) was instructed by ESB International Ltd in October 2019 to carry out a Preliminary Environmental Site Assessment (PSA) at the site of an historic fluid filled cable leak.
-The site is located along a railway adjacent to Blackrock Park, Blackrock, Dublin 4 (the site).
-The site of the leak has been assigned a site ID number 40.
+Following the submission of a proposal of works (reference: 602749, dated October 2019), RSK Ireland Limited (RSK) was instructed by ESB International Ltd in October 2019 to carry out a Preliminary Environmental Site Assessment (PSA) at the site of an historic fluid filled cable leak at a location approximately 30m to the east of Eglinton Terrace, Donnybrook, Dublin 4 (the site).
+The site of the leak has been assigned a site ID number 42.

-Historic information confirms that the area of the site has been subject to development since the 1840's and has been used as a railway.
-Surrounding park land was developed by 1910's.
-Neither the railway or parkland are considered to be significantly potentially contaminating.
-The surrounding land use is predominantly residential with Dublin Bay to the northeast.
+Historic information confirms that the area of the site has only recently been subject to development since 2012 with a works compound currently at the location and was previously undeveloped.
+The sites historic land uses are not considered to be significantly potentially contaminating.
+The surrounding land use is predominantly residential.

-The site is the location of a leakage of cable fluid from a high voltage (HV) underground cable which occurred in April 2007 and was repaired in September 2008.
-It is RSKs understanding that the fluid contained Linear Alkyl Benzene (LAB) and that the total fluid loss was approximately 12,760 litres.
+The site is the location of a leakage of cable fluid from a high voltage (HV) underground cable which occurred in February 2008.
+It is RSKs understanding that the fluid contained Linear Alkyl Benzene (LAB) and that the total fluid loss was approximately 460 litres.